ublue-os/website/docs/blog/posts/bazzite-buzz-06.md

 ![image](https://github.com/ublue-os/website/assets/121328689/27f6c942-990e-420f-8977-ed17e070043a)

-Bazzite has rebranded thanks to the design work of [rei0260](https://discord.com/users/rei0260).
+Bazzite has rebranded thanks to the design work of rei.
 This new branding will also appear in Bazzite now by default.
 Previously, the project only displayed the Fedora and SteamOS branding, but now the project has a standalone identity.
 There are also new user avatars based on Valve games for both KDE and GNOME images of Bazzite.
 You can change to any of these in the settings.

 <img
     style="display: block;